MicrosoftDocs/machine-learning-server-docs/microsoft-r/index.md

 + [Microsoft R Server](rserver.md) is the flagship product and supports very large workloads in the enterprise.

 + [Microsoft R Client](r-client.md) is a free workstation version.
-It includes the same functionality as R Server, but on a smaller scale, as local workloads.
+It includes the same R Server functionality, but for local workloads.

 + [Microsoft R Open](https://mran.microsoft.com/open/) is Microsoft's distribution of open source R, without the proprietary packages and infrastructure of our other products.
 This R distribution is included in both Microsoft R Client and R Server.